dubslow/Stockfish/README.md

 Glaurung 2.1. **Stockfish is not a complete chess program** and requires a UCI-compatible graphical user interface (GUI) (e.g. XBoard with PolyGlot, Scid, Cute Chess, eboard, Arena, Sigma Chess, Shredder, Chess Partner, Fritz, etc.) to be used comfortably.
-Read the documentation for your GUI of choice for information about how to use Stockfish with it.
+**Read the documentation for your GUI** of choice for information about how to use Stockfish with it.

+See also the Stockfish [wiki][wiki-link] for further usage help.

 ## Files